1. What is the agricultural safety net?

 - Federal mandates (for example the Renewable Fuel Standard requires 15 billion gallons of conventional—corn—ethanol be used annually by 2015),

-- Direct spending (U.S. Department of Agriculture (USDA) pays for most agricultural research and also purchases beef during times of emergency to prop-up prices), and
+- Direct spending (U.S. Department of Agriculture (USDA) pays for agricultural research and also purchases meat during times of emergency to prop-up prices), and

 - Credit (subsidized loans and loan guarantees are available for agricultural producers).